AnonymousForRebuttal/NASNet/README.md

-`This repository is for rebuttal purposes only, not the final version.`
+`This repository is for double blind reviewing only, not the final version.`

 ## Dataset